Regulus343/Nxs/readme.md

 Because Nxs is third-party software that works with the official Nxt Client, you should be skeptical at first and audit the code for yourself (you should be able to audit all of the javascript code for remote ajax requests in the span of about 10 minutes).
 The community should be diligent in checking that the Nxs code is doing what it claims to be doing and also to extend the same diligence and skepticism towards any forks of Nxs that are developed by others.
 It should go without saying that financial software requires careful analysis to prevent theft.

 With that said, I am putting Nxs out under my real name (Cody Jassman) and am personally endorsing the product and making the claim that there is absolutely no nefarious motive to Nxs.
 I have created Nxs because I believe in the Nxt cryptocurrency and want to offer my web development skills to further the ease-of-use and available features that the Nxt Client offers.
-I acknowledge that jQuery's $.ajax() method is used twice: once in `assets/js/language.js` and once in `assets/js/cipher.js`, but the requests are being made to local `JSON` files that contains the labels and messages for the selected language in `assets/js/config.js` and the array of available substitution ciphers for your secret phrases.
+I acknowledge that jQuery's $.ajax() method is used twice: once in `assets/js/language.js` and once in `assets/js/cipher.js`, but the requests are being made to local `JSON` files that contains the labels and messages for the selected language in the config file and the array of available substitution ciphers for your secret phrases.
 You should never see an `xmlhttprequest` call being made to a remote server of any kind.

 You should also, as mentioned above, avoid the use of the `secretPhrase` setting in the config file except for testing purposes or working with small balances that you do not fear losing.